touste/TP-identification/README.md

 You can open the repository in GitHub Codespaces.

 >Note: you need to have a GitHub account and Codespaces enabled.
+Prefer opening the repository in JupyterLab for a better experience.

 ### VS Code Dev Container